 world_xdatabase.
 For instructions on setting up the

 When you run mysqlsh without the host argument, MySQL Shell attempts to connect to the server instance running on the localhost interface on port 33060.
-To specify a different host or port number, as well as other options, see the option descriptions at Section 4.5.7, “mysqlsh — The MySQL Shell”.
+For more information, see MySQL Shell Connections.

 MySQL Shell supports input-line editing as follows: